 Comparing Stihl vs Husqvarna chainsaws is like comparing Ford with Chev.
 Wherever you look, there are passionate proponents of either one.
-The battle between Stihl MS 291 vs Husqvarna 455 Rancher doesn’t truly have a winner.
-They’re both awesome chainsaws, built tough and built to last.
+The battle between the Stihl MS 291 Farm Boss vs Husqvarna 455 Rancher chainsaw is tough.
+They’re both excellent chainsaws, built tough and built to last.

 |Features||20% more fuel-efficient and 50% less polluting than previous chainsaws||Cuts fuel consumption by 20% and emissions by 75%.
 CARB compliant.
 40% less starter-cord resistance.|